 15. Hemis Festival: Famous One Among Buddhists

-The list of July festivals 2020 remain incomplete without Hemis festival which is celebrated on the 10th day of the Tse-Chu month according to the Tibetan Calendar.
+The list of July festivals 2023 remains incomplete without the Hemis festival which is celebrated on the 10th day of the Tse-Chu month according to the Tibetan Calendar.
 The celebration in July takes place for 2 days and it marks the birth anniversary of the most revered Guru Padmasambhava.
 During this festival, several performances are organized in the monastery and people from all over the world come to witness it, especially Buddha followers.

 Where: Hemis Gompa